 Alexander 'Sandy' Thomson was the elder brother of James and Robert Thomson listed below.
 He was a licensed professional on the West Links,

 North Berwick during the 1890s.
 In 1901 Sandy was appointed professional at North Surrey Golf Club in Norbury, before moving to Hampstead

 Heath Golf Club.
-Alex played in the 1904, 1905 and 1906 Open Championships.
-He taught golf to Lord Northcliffe, the famous press baron,
+Alex played in the 1904, 1905 and 1906 Open Championships and taught golf to Alfred Harmsworth,later Lord Northcliffe, a

 pro at Brent Valley Golf Club at Hanwell in Ealing.
 At this time Sandy was living in Wembley with his third wife Lizzie Logan from North Berwick and